DillonWard/Python-problem-sheet-one/README.md

 Clone the repository:
 git clone https://github.com/DillonWard/Python-problem-sheet-one.git

-Change directory into the folder: cd <folder name>
+Change directory into the cloned folder: cd <folder name>

+*To ensure you're in the right folder, you can run the ls command to display all the files inside the folder.
+Files ending with 'py' are Python files.*

 Run the program:
 py <program name>.py

 ```